Ruthnankunda/dano-airlines/README.md

 customer satisfaction analysis
 ## project overview

-this data analysis aims to provide insights into the the satisfaction rate that dipped under 50% for the first time ever,by analyzing data we seek to find identify trends ,make data -driven recommendations,and gain a deeper understanding of the company's perfomance.
+This data analysis aims to provide insights into the the satisfaction rate that dipped under 50% for the first time ever,by analyzing data we seek to find identify trends ,make data -driven recommendations,and gain a deeper understanding of the company's perfomance.

 ## Data Sources